List of birds of Sweden: Divers or loons

-Loons are a group of aquatic birds found in many parts of North America and Northern Europe.
-They are the size of a large duck or small goose, which they somewhat resemble in shape when swimming, but to which they are completely unrelated.
-In particular, loons' legs are set very far back which assists swimming underwater but makes walking on land extremely difficult.
+Divers or loons are a group of aquatic birds found in many parts of North America and Northern Eurasia.
+They are the size of a large duck or cormorant, which they somewhat resemble in shape when swimming, but to which they are completely unrelated.
+In particular, their legs are set very far back which assists swimming underwater but makes walking on land extremely difficult.